Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Introduction

 From the variational Bayes perspective, algorithms such as stochastic variational inference \citep{hoffman2013stochastic} have been proposed for distributed Bayesian inference.
 These algorithms distribute the data across machines, implement the local variational updates in parallel through stochastic gradient descent (SGD), and update the global variational parameters as a weighted average of local optimums.
 The variational interpretation of the Bayes rule~\citep{Walker2006} allows the representation between the variational optimization problem and posterior to go both ways.

-In parallel to the success in the statistics community, microeconomics has also seen a surge of interest in Distributed Bayesian inference, often referred to as ``non-Bayesian social learning.''
+In parallel to the success in the statistics community, Distributed Bayesian inference has also been studied in microeconomics under the name ``non-Bayesian social learning.''
 Notable works in this area have focused on its axiomatic foundations \citep{Epstein2010}, conditions for achieving consensus \citep{acemoglu2011bayesian}, various learning rules \citep{Golub2017}, and the effects of information aggregation \citep{Molavi2018}.
 This cross-disciplinary interest underscores the broad relevance and applicability of Distributed Bayesian inference techniques.
 Here, the agents represent individuals seeking to learn about an underlying state of the world $\theta$.
 Unlike traditional Bayesian approaches, where each agent makes inferences based on the full data, the ``non-Bayesian learning'' (as economists call it) model captures how individuals make inferences in the presence of other decision-makers, often with limited access to information and interaction with social networks.
-The Bayesian distributed learning framework offers a promising solution that retains the desirable properties of Bayesian learning, such as ease of uncertainty quantification and flexibility while incorporating a form of information aggregation that aligns with realistic behavioral assumptions.
+The Bayesian distributed learning framework offers a promising solution that retains the desirable properties of Bayesian learning, such as ease of uncertainty quantification and flexibility, while incorporating a form of information aggregation that aligns with realistic behavioral assumptions.
 Indeed, the distributed Bayes rule has been shown to reflect reasonable assumptions about individual behavior in society~\citep{Jadbabaie2012}.
 The distributed framework is analytically tractable under certain distributional assumptions and computationally feasible in general.
-For a more comprehensive literature review, see \citep{molavi2018theory}.
+For a more comprehensive literature review, see \citep{Molavi2018}.

-Studies have also investigated distributed Bayesian frameworks for building large-scale decentralized machine-learning systems.
-These algorithms generally involve an aggregation step consisting of a weighted geometric or arithmetic average of the received beliefs, followed by a Bayesian update using locally available data.
-In this setup, the set of hypotheses is assumed to be common across the network, but individual observations may come from different distributions.
-Recent works, including \citep{lalitha2014social, qipeng2015distributed, Shahrampour2015, rahimian2015learning}, proposed variations of this approach and established consistent, geometric, and non-asymptotic convergence rates for a general class of distributed algorithms, covering asymptotic analysis, non-asymptotic bounds, time-varying directed graphs, and adversarial agents, transmission, and node failures.